VariantSync/patching-with-matching-eval/README.md

 # Reproduction Package for Pushing the Boundaries of Patch Automation

 This artifact comprises the files and data to reproduce our evaluation of various patchers, including mpatch.
+Unfortunately, this anonymous artifact is currently not functional due to the anonymization breaking packages and dependencies.

 ## Content
 Our sample of GitHub repositories and our dataset of mined patch scenarios is located in the _evaluation-workdir/data_ directory of the evaluation's working directory.